 Approval of democracy

 Volunteerism is not well developed in Montenegro.
-Several amendments to the law on volunteerism have been introduced in parliament since 2019, but the latest one was withdrawn in November 2021.
-Consequently, Consequently, volunteering still suffers from overly bureaucratic procedures and the law in place does not recognize volunteering as a distinct form of employment, which would represent progress in this domain.
+Several amendments to the law on volunteerism have been discussed in parliament since 2019, but the latest was withdrawn in November 2021.
+Consequently, volunteerism still suffers from overly bureaucratic procedures.

 Social capital